harvard-nrg/dwiqc/docs/source/developers.rst

 .. note::

-    If tomcat is running or the docker containers are running when you make this change you will have to restart them!
+    If tomcat or the docker containers are running when you make this change you will have to restart them!

 Activating the Plugin
 ^^^^^^^^^^^^^^^^^^^^^